 If you have heard the quote from Antoine de Saint-Exupery (think The Little Prince), "A goal without a plan is just a wish" then you know your students likely need more than just a list to achieve the goals they have set for themselves.
 After students identify their goals, have them brainstorm specific actions they can take to achieve that goal.

 For example, "get better at reading" is a great thing to wish for, but it isn't very helpful as a goal.
 It doesn't tell you what to do to attain it and it is awfully hard to tell when you have achieved it.
-Changing it to "read 10 books this year" give students a specific goal with a time limit.
-For this student, it is also likely to help them get better at reading, but reading this amount.
+Changing it to "read 10 books this year" gives students a specific goal with a time limit.
+For this student, it is also likely to help them get better at reading, by reading this amount.

 No matter what you choose, have a great year with Wixie!